lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 [Back to Contents](#heading--contents)

 A Groovy Toolkit-based connector will perform [ICF Operations](https://backstage.forgerock.com/docs/openicf/latest/connector-dev-guide/groovy-operations.html) with scripts hosted on the connector server.
-Often, a connector is performing [synchronization and reconciliation](https://backstage.forgerock.com/docs/idcloud-idm/latest/synchronization-guide/chap-sync-operations.html) between the target and destination systems that employs many or all of the ICF operations.
+Often, a connector is performing [synchronization](https://backstage.forgerock.com/docs/idcloud-idm/latest/synchronization-guide/chap-sync-operations.html) between the target and destination systems that employs many or all of the ICF operations.
 The location of the scripts needs to be reflected in the connection configuration.

 > Here, connection configuration is the final JSON sent to the `/openidm/config/provisioner.openicf/<connection-name>` endpoint to register your connector parameters in IDM, as described in [Configure connectors over REST](https://backstage.forgerock.com/docs/openicf/latest/connector-reference/configure-connector.html#connector-wiz-REST).